Category Archives: Books

 Slouching Towards Hermitude

 I find myself slouching towards hermitude these days.
-Every morning Janie and I sit on the sofa in our living room, with our coffees and muffins and digital newspapers and dog and cat.
+Every morning Janie and I sit on the sofa in our living room, with our coffees and muffins and digital newspapers and wonder dog.
 At some point I ask her; “And what is on your agenda today, young lady?”
 She usually has one or two things planned.
 If, between the two of us, we have more than two obligations, something inside of me dims a bit.
 If we have less, I thrill.

 That probably sounds dull and sad.